DannyVogel/notification-service-worker-lib/README.md

-# Notification Service Worker Library
+# webpushkit

-A lightweight JavaScript library for implementing web push notifications in browser applications.
-This library simplifies the process of setting up service workers for push notifications.
+A lightweight JavaScript library for setting up web push notifications in frontend web clients.
+This library simplifies the process of registering service workers and managing push notification subscriptions.

 ## Features